 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 How we tested this website

-This website is tested regularly.
-The tests are carried out by using an accessibility testing tool - Monsido.
+We have tested this website by using an accessibility testing tool - Monsido.

 What we’re doing to improve accessibility